 This happens with the other crops like summer squash as well, since they cross-pollinate with all kinds of different summer squash varieties.

 So, as the years have gone by, we've had more genetically modified crops in our large agriculture making its way into our backyard gardens and seeds.
 You're going to find cross-contamination within some of those crops, even though the original seeds/plants were not GMO when purchased or seed saved.

-Obviously I’m an heirloom seed girl, but where do we get our heirloom seeds?
-Where are some of the best places to buy heirloom seeds?
+Obviously, I'm an heirloom seed girl, but where do we get our heirloom seeds?
+These are the BEST places to buy heirloom seeds, in my humble opinion.

 Seed Savers Exchange is a great resource to order from online.
 They have a seed vault where they keep seeds so that we don't lose some of these precious and really rare varieties.
 Not only do they sell seeds but they do a really good job on education on seed saving and heirloom seeds.

 They're a non-profit organization and they focus on preserving seed varieties that came with families when they immigrated to North America (as well as some traditional varieties grown by the Amish, Mennonites, and American Indians).

 Another option is Seeds for Generations which is a family business offering heirloom seeds.
 I have gotten to know Jason and his family pretty well.
 Jason, his wife, and his kids run the business together.
 And how sweet is this?
 He pays his kids for their help with packing the orders.
 So your order is packed by the kids, who get paid per envelope.